Experience Rich Culture and Historic Attractions in Norfolk, Virginia

 The Retreat at Greenbrier is set within close proximity of local shopping, dining, and entertainment.

-Active adults who decide to settle in the Norfolk area can choose from a number of appealing neighborhoods including The Villages at West Neck, The Retreat at Greenbrier, and Eagle Pointe at Cahoon Plantation.
+Active adults who decide to settle in the Norfolk area can choose from a number of appealing neighborhoods including The Villages at West Neck and Eagle Pointe at Cahoon Plantation.
 Most age-restricted communities in the area are relatively small with less than 1,000 homes, yet they typically include inviting clubhouses with amenities, classes and clubs designed to support active living.

 Whether traveling along the East Coast or looking for a retirement destination, a trip to Norfolk is sure to be a memorable experience.